streamlink/streamlink/docs/cli.rst

 Authenticating with Twitch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to access subscription content on Twitch by giving Livestreamer access to your account.
+It's possible to access subscription content on Twitch by giving Streamlink access to your account.

-Authentication is done by creating an OAuth token that Livestreamer will use to access your account.
+Authentication is done by creating an OAuth token that Streamlink will use to access your account.
 It's done like this:

 .. sourcecode:: console

-    $ livestreamer --twitch-oauth-authenticate
+    $ streamlink --twitch-oauth-authenticate

-This will open a web browser where Twitch will ask you if you want to give Livestreamer permission to access your account, then forwards you to a page with further instructions on how to use it.
+This will open a web browser where Twitch will ask you if you want to give Streamlink permission to access your account, then forwards you to a page with further instructions on how to use it.